Skroutz: marketplace guide

 Product selection

-- The export task has run for the first time.
+- Let ChannelEngine run its export task for the first time.
+This task runs every 60 minutes.

 Mappings